 But that’s not all the Mother City has to offer in the way of scenery – The Twelve Apostles mountain range all offer fantastic views out over the bay.
 For a truly secret nature trip though, get in touch with Mark and ‘Cycle the Cape’, who will take you just outside the city and show you some of the winelands.
 Vineyards stretching for miles and miles on rolling hills, with the ocean in the distance – the best spot in the world to watch the sunset.
 Especially with a glass of cool Sauvignon Blanc, straight out of the barrel.

 Looking for: Forests

 Skip: The Black Forest

 There’s this mysticism that surrounds the Black Forest – and to be honest, it’s entirely deserved.
 Paths winding through the undergrowth combine with significant historical monuments to make it a place of fairy tales.
 But especially in the Autumn, it’s now completely over-run by tourists, usually focused around the major cities of Baden-Baden and Freiburg.
 If you’re going to go (and honestly, you should) try visiting in winter – it may be cold, but the slight sprinkling of snow makes the trees and pine needles sparkle in the sunlight.
 That’s magical.

-This time of year, I think that the Caledonian Forest really worth exploring, not in the least because it’s so easy to get to.
+This time of year, the Caledonian Forest really worth exploring, not in the least because it’s so easy to get to.
 You don’t even have to leave the country, just a bit of a train ride up north and you’re there.
-There are even sleeper services outside of London, which can only add to the romance of this trip.
+There are even sleeper services out of London, which can only add to the romance of this trip.